tonyhollaar/streamlit_bls_connection/README.md

 </div>

 ## Description
-The Streamlit Connection API is a custom-built Python package that allows you to easily interact with the U.S. Bureau of Labor Statistics (BLS) API and retrieve data as pandas dataframes and display them in Streamlit!
+The streamlit-bls-connection package allows you to easily interact with the U.S. Bureau of Labor Statistics (BLS) API and retrieve data as pandas dataframes and display them in Streamlit!

 ## Running the Streamlit App with `streamlit-bls-connection`
 To run the Streamlit app locally on your machine, follow these steps: